oceanprotocol-archive/dev-ocean/doc/development/squid.md

 ##### Functions

 * **register** - ASYNC.
 High-level method publishing the metadata off-chain and registering the Service Agreement on-chain.
-It orchestrate the `publishMetadata` and `publishServiceAgreement` methods.
+It orchestrate the `publishAssetMetadata` and `publishServiceAgreement` methods.
 ```
 status= register(assetDDO, price)
 ```

-* **publishMetadata** - SYNC.
+* **publishAssetMetadata** - SYNC.
 Given an asset DDO, register this DDO off-chain.
 It returns a boolean with the result of the operation.
 ```
-status= publishMetadata(assetDDO)
+status= publishAssetMetadata(assetDDO)
 ```

-* **updateMetadata** - SYNC.
+* **updateAssetMetadata** - SYNC.
 Given an asset DDO, update the DDO off-chain.
 This method replace the complete existing DDO by the DDO provided.
 It returns a boolean with the result of the operation.
 ```
-status= updateMetadata(assetDDO)
+status= updateAssetMetadata(assetDDO)
 ```

 * **getAssetMetadata** - SYNC.
 Given a DID, returns the associated DDO.
 Internally calls Ocean.resolveDID(did).